Geometric Data Analysis, May 20-23, 2019, Chicago

 This conference brings together experts from around the world in the combination of geometrical or topological methods with probabilistic and statistical ones for the study of data.
 Different ideas have been found valuable in the handling of different kinds of data, and we hope to promote discussions of what works and what fails, and when and why.

 - Registration to attend the conference is open until May 13, 2019.
-Our event is sold out.
+Please note: our event is sold out.
 Tickets will be offered as they become available to waitlisted attendees.
 Don’t forget to register!

 SCIENTIFIC ORGANIZING COMMITTEE